 - Homeland Security agent Mark Fallon, who appeared on two episodes of Castle.
 His wife was killed on 9/11.

-- Gender Flipped with Queen Annis, who seeks revenge for the death of her husband at King Arthur's hands.
+- Queen Annis, who seeks revenge for the death of her husband at King Arthur's hands.

 - Noah Bennet's backstory on Heroes reveals that his first wife was killed in a botched home invasion by a special who had telekinetically flung her into a glass table.
 This sets him off on a quest to kill that special and others like him, which brought him on the radar of the Company.
 In the years since, he's cooled down a bit, but still harbors suspicious feelings about specials.